craftorio/minecraft-authserver/cloudflare-worker/README.md

 ## Routes
 The worker implements several routes that map to the original PHP API.
-Each handler is exported from a file in `routes/` and prefixed with `action`:
+Each handler is exported from a file in `routes/` and prefixed with `action`.
+The heavy authentication logic lives in `services/authenticator.js` and is shared across the handlers:

 - `GET /` – simple health check
 - `POST /authenticate` – validates credentials and creates a session